 Infographic comparing debit card and credit card transaction flows.
 The debit card flow shows money deducted immediately from a bank account, decreasing the balance.
 The credit card flow shows the bank paying the merchant, followed by a 45-day interest-free period for the user to repay, which helps build a credit score.

+Suppose you are at the checkout counter, and you have two cards in your wallet.
 You aren’t just choosing between two pieces of plastic.
-You are choosing between:
+You are choosing:

-1. Spending your own money immediately.
+• Spending your own money immediately.

-2. Using the bank’s money strategically.
+• Using the bank’s money strategically.

 FeatureDebit CardCredit Card

-Money SourceYour bank balanceBank-approved credit limit
+Money SourceYour bank balanceBank’s credit limit

 InterestNone36–48% p.a. if unpaid

-Credit Score ImpactNoneBuilds CIBIL
+Credit Score ImpactNoneBuilds your score

 Key Insight: A debit card protects discipline.
 A credit card protects liquidity.”